CraftingInC/LearnOpenGLInC/README.md

 * 4.advanced_opengl
 * 7.in_practice

+#NEWS ABOUT ASSIMP  --- UPDATED April 9th 2022
+  After a lot of trial and error and figuring things out, I soon realized after uninstalling the windows SDK, that the ASSIMP version that LearnOpenGL is using is a DEBUG version.
+How do I know this ?
+Because it requires the 2015 runtime libraries, but has the D in the DLL library name.
+Meaning, he should have compiled assimp as a RELEASE version, NOT a debug version.
+So the runtime libraries did nothing to resolve the problem.
+It requires the end user to install the SDK.
+A HUGE no-no, and it is why so many people are having issues trying to run his version of assimp.
+Talk about a BONEHEAD mistake!
+I have tried recompiling ASSIMP, but since it required so many changes, that didn't work with LearnOpenGL's source code, I said "fuck it", and I found an already pre-compiled version of assimp that DOES work.
+Assimp 3.1.1 works and I am able to use it with GCC ( MinGW ) on windows just fine.
+Now, for the side news, this assimp 3.1.1 version requires the 2012 runtime libraries.
+It is also a RELEASE version of assimp.
+So far, I have had no issues getting this to run.
+I DID include the 2012 redistributables, just in case you didn't have it.
+Just make sure to update your INCLUDE and LIB path to the 3.1.1 version of assimp that I supplied with this project.
+I kept the old one from LearnOpenGL, just in case you wanted to see for yourself that it is the same one from his github, and that it's the DEBUG version.
+Good luck.

 **NOTES**
 * Do to the libraries used to get this to work, C99 is the oldest version that you can use.
 C89 and C90 failed because of those libraries.
 * I tried to stick fairly close to the original author's libraries and folder structures, so that it would be easier to follow along his tutorials.